Firerey12/firerey12.github.io/_posts/2025-01-13-Wintermute.md

 ```

-There we go we do get root and are able to read root files.
-It may not be a complete root, but we can read crucial files owned by root.
+There we go we do get root although it's still a limited root.
+We can add an ssh key for the root user and then ssh into root to get full root.

 ## Final Thoughts